AlexiaJM/Deep-learning-with-cats/README.md

 **High Resolution DCGAN and SELU**

 All my initial attempts at generating cats in 128 x 128 with DCGAN failed.
-However, simply by replacing the batch normalizations and ReLUs by SELUs, I was able to get slow but steady convergence with the same learning rate as with the lower resolution DCGAN!
+However, simply by replacing the batch normalizations and ReLUs with SELUs, I was able to get slow but steady convergence with the same learning rates as before.
 SELUs are self-normalizing (see Klambauer et al.(2017)) and thus remove the need of batch normalization.
-It very fascinating as SELUs are extremely new (one month old) so no research has been done on SELUs and GANs but from what I observed, they seem to greatly increase GANs stability.
+It is very fascinating as SELUs are extremely new (one month old) so no research has been done on SELUs and GANs but from what I observed, they seem to greatly increase GANs stability.

 **WGAN**